"Sir, we've got positive contact. Alfa Charlie gate guard reports a single high-acceleration intruder."

 Although the Centaurian fighter didn't intend to suicide ram, its mission was still more or less a suicide mission.
 Its carrier, named Gellimand after the Centaurian personification of light, was back on the other side of the Sol/Alpha-Centauri hyper hole, and had no intention of risking itself or its crew just to get its number 3 fighter back.
 Gellimand 3 had rolled the dice blasting through the hole past Sol's Gate Guard, and would roll the dice several more times before its mission was accomplished.
 Being lucky enough to survive the trip back, especially when the Gate Guard could see it coming, was almost out of the question.
 It kept its throttle steady at 100g, even as it registered the distant flares of two enemy fighter launches that were doubtlessly heading its way.

 After 25 minutes, Zelta Cee and Zelta Dee had both accelerated to 5 permil.
-The enemy fighter, likewise, had accelerated to 5 permil in the opposite direction — that is to say, toward the Zelta fighters — at least per the 18+-minute-old signals that had reached the Zeltas by this point.
+The enemy fighter, likewise, had completed its powered turn so that it was now moving 5 permil straight toward the Zelta fighters — at least per the 18+-minute-old signals that had reached the Zeltas by this point.
 That made the closing speed a comfortable 10 permil relative.
 Zelta Cee and Zelta Dee both throttled their engines down to their ready-idle states, and watched their target to see what it would do.

 Their target continued to accelerate.
 This was half expected.
 The target was probably looking to avoid fighter confrontations along the way to its goal.
 By the time the Centaurian fighter's engines finally cut out 25 minutes later, it was closing on Station Jove at 10 permil, which meant that the Zelta fighters were now closing at 15 permil relative.
 That bumped their meeting time up to a scant 22 hours from now.
 If they wanted to match speed with the enemy at rendezvous, they'd have to cancel all their forward velocity and accelerate twice as much in retrograde — a 75-minute burn at 100g — so that all three of them would be hurtling toward Station Jove at 10 permil when they engaged each other.
 Combined with the 25-minute burn they'd just completed, this would eat up fully half of their delta-v budget.